 Subverted: One episode of Law & Order: Criminal Intent featured Brent Spiner (Lt.
 Cdr.
 Data) as one half of a pair of married psychologists.
 They were both arrogant twits, but neither of them was the killer.

 An inversion: One episode of SVU in which the guest star was Lewis Black as a Howard Stern like radio-DJ.
 He was never a suspect, but later in the episode, he gets shot in the shoulder by the culprit's mother.
 The jury acquits.

-not entirely as Ricky/Raviv Ullman, Maggie Grace and Dana Delaney were also present as Perp, Victim and Shooter of Lewis Black respectively it was basically Ullman's "Look at me, I'm not chained to Disney, I have range." casting Reel
+Not entirely, as Ricky Ullman, Maggie Grace and Dana Delany were also present as Perp, Victim and Shooter of Lewis Black respectively.
+It was basically Ullman's "Look at me, I'm not chained to Disney, I have range" casting reel.

 The next to last episode of the 11th season of SVU has an interesting example: While the perp is known from early in the episode, his father shows up late in the episode and is played by Raymond J. Barry, who's seemingly too ubiquitous to JUST be the perp's dad.
 Not surprisingly, the father was abusive and conspiring with his son.